gladyskenyon/Satellite-Feature-Extraction-for-Housing-Sub-markets/README.md

 # Satellite-Feature-Extraction-for-Housing-Sub-markets
-The following repository includes the code and data to implement the analysis for the paper 'Extracting features from satelleite imagery to understand the size and scale of housing sub-markets in Madrid'.
+The following repository includes the code and data to implement the analysis for the paper 'Extracting features from satelleite imagery to understand the size and scale of housing sub-markets in Madrid', for submission into land.

 1. sub_mark_final(1).ipynb